msuchane/near-facsimile/README.md

         # dnf install near-facsimile
         ```

+## Usage

-2. Recursively examine a directory of text files:
+* Recursively examine a directory of text files:

     ```
     dir-with-text]$ near-facsimile
     ```

-3. The program continually prints out file information to the terminal.
+    The program continually prints out file information to the terminal.

     Finally, it saves all statistics sorted by file similarity to the `comparisons.csv` and `comparisons.json` files in the current directory.